What is eCommerce Average Order Value? (Benchmarks + How to Increase AOV)

 In this article, we’ll share the definition of average order value, followed by the industry standards, both overall and for specific product categories.
 We’ll finish up with some easily applicable tips to help you boost your store’s AOV.

-If you’re ready to start making more in from your eCommerce business, read on.
+Read on if you’re ready to start making more in from your eCommerce business.

 What Does Average Order Value (AOV) Mean?